FidelElie/FiDev/apps/home/src/content/music/2024-11-24/kendrick-lamar-the-heart-part-5.md

 himself.

-The producer (Beach Noise) did me a solid by sampling my all time favourite Marvin Gaye song in [I Want You](spotify:track:2gmWJA9oF4GD2Vw5QoRqu1) and they cooked - I don't know how you can imbue the flavour of a song so well and still make it sound so unique.
+The producer (Beach Noise) did me a solid by sampling my all time favourite Marvin Gaye song in :track[2gmWJA9oF4GD2Vw5QoRqu1:I Want You] and they cooked - I don't know how you can imbue the flavour of a song so well and still make it sound so unique.
 From what I can hear it is used throughout the entire track - the intro, the chorus, when Kendrick kindly asks to remove the drums for the third verse.
 It never leaves, it makes everything so funky and the song is so much better for it.